 The long walk to the Lumbister coast is rewarded with views of the striking huge white veins of granite-pegmatite criss-crossing the Moine rocks.

-The business park at Sellafirth has a wonderful art gallery and a tweed-making company as well as facilities for music and textile workshops.
-Other craft and genealogy services are nearby.
+Photo: Kim Rendall The business park at Sellafirth houses a wonderful art gallery and a tweed-making company as well as facilities for music and textile workshops.
+Other craft and genealogy services are sited nearby.

-Photo: Alastair Christie-Johnston Cullivoe, the main village in north Yell, hosts Yell’s only Up-Helly-A’ celebration, which has been on the go since 1957.
-The galley shed is open in the summer to view displays, props, costumes and memorabilia (guided tours on Sunday afternoons).
+Cullivoe, the main village in north Yell, hosts Yell’s only Up-Helly-A’ celebration, which has been on the go since 1957.
+The galley shed is open daily to visitors in the summer to view displays, props, costumes and memorabilia (guided tours on Sunday afternoons).
 Cullivoe has a general store and is the base for some of Yell’s commercial enterprises.

 At the Ness of Cullivoe, rocks have been intensely folded and deformed due to a continental collision hundreds of millions of years ago while around Burravoe you can find some of the oldest rocks in Shetland, equivalent in age to the Lewisian gneisses of Scotland which are almost three billion years old.

 The Gloup Memorial (1991) commemorates 58 men and six boats lost in a storm in 1881, leaving 34 widows and 85 children.
 Gloup was one of the most important haaf (fishing) stations in Shetland.
-Open boats (sixareens), each crewed by seven men, rowed to the offshore fishing grounds 30 to 40 miles away.
+Open boats (sixareens), each crewed by seven men, were rowed to the offshore fishing grounds 30 to 40 miles away.